-Safety: Karowe registered no recordable injuries during the three months ended June 30, 2022.
-During the same time Karowe had no lost time injuries.
-As of June 30, 2022, the mine has operated for 590 days (4.9 million hours) without a lost time injury.
+Safety: Karowe registered no lost time injuries during the three months ended September 30, 2022.
+As of September 30, 2022, the mine has operated for 682 days (6.1 million hours) without a lost time injury.

-Environment and Social: There were no reportable environmental matters during the second quarter of 2022.
-In Q2 2022 efforts continued to close non-conformance matters identified through audit of Lucara Botswana's ISO 45001 certification and gaps identified through external verification as part of Lucara Botswana's adoption of the "Towards Sustainable Mining" initiative (an initiative developed by the Mining Association of Canada and adopted by the Botswana Chamber of Mines).
-Following the appointment of the Engineer of Record in Q1 2022, development and implementation of an updated tailings framework aligned to the Global International Standard for Tailings Management ("GISTM") commenced during the second quarter.
+Environment and Social: There were no reportable environmental matters during the third quarter of 2022.
+In Q3 2022 efforts continued to close non-conformance matters in anticipation of an ISO 45001 surveillance audit in Q4 2022.
+Work continues to address the gaps identified through external verification as part of Lucara Botswana's adoption of the "Towards Sustainable Mining" initiative (an initiative developed by the Mining Association of Canada and adopted by the Botswana Chamber of Mines).
+Work continues around the development and implementation of an updated tailings framework aligned to the Global International Standard for Tailings Management ("GISTM").
+During Q3 2022, a new slimes dam paddock, constructed according to GISTM guidelines was completed, as was an updated dam breach analysis.
+A study commenced related to the closure requirements for the existing slimes dam facilities.
+In anticipation of underground operations commencing in 2026, a training plan for that workforce was developed and underground mine rescue training was initiated.

-Production: Ore and waste mined during the second quarter of 2022 totaled 1.1 million tonnes and 0.4 million tonnes respectively.
-During Q2 2022, tonnage processed was on target at 0.7 million tonnes at an average grade of 12.0 cpht, with a total of 86,317 carats recovered from direct milling.
+Production: Ore and waste mined during the third quarter of 2022 totaled 0.9 million tonnes and 0.5 million tonnes respectively.
+During Q3 2022, tonnage processed was on target at 0.7 million tonnes at an average grade of 11.4 cpht, with a total of 78,879 carats recovered from direct milling.
 Ore processed was entirely from the South Lobe.

-Diamond Recoveries: A total of 194 Specials were recovered, including five diamonds greater than 100 carats in weight.
-Recovered Specials equated to 6.1% weight percentage of total recovered carats from ore processed during Q2 2022 (Q2 2021 - 10.2%).
-The variability in the quarter's performance in recovering large gem quality diamonds from the EM/PK(S) and M/PK(S) units of the South Lobe was within range of historical South Lobe recoveries.
+Diamond Recoveries: A total of 183 Specials were recovered, with six diamonds greater than 100 carats including one diamond greater than 200 carats in weight.
+Recovered Specials equated to 7.1% weight percentage of total recovered carats from ore processed during Q3 2022 (Q3 2021 - 7.9%).
+During Q3 2021, ore processed was from the EM/PK(S) and M/PK(S) units of the South Lobe and recoveries during the quarter were within the expected range of the South Lobe resource model.

-Karowe's operating cash cost: Karowe's operating cash cost for Q2 2022 (see "Use of Non-IFRS Financial Performance Measures") was \$28.78 per tonne of ore processed (Q2 2021: \$27.51 per tonne of ore processed) and remained within the full year forecast of \$29.50-\$33.50 per tonne processed.
-With similar tonnes processed, the cost per tonne of ore processed reflects cost inflation offset by fluctuations in currency exchange rates.
+Karowe's operating cash cost: Karowe's operating cash cost for Q3 2022 (see "Use of Non-IFRS Financial Performance Measures") was \$29.33 per tonne of ore processed (Q3 2021: \$29.73 per tonne of ore processed) and remained slightly below the full year forecast of \$29.50-\$33.50 per tonne processed.
+Cost per tonne of ore processed reflects cost inflation and the denominator impact of a decrease in tonnes processed of 6% in Q3 2022 from the comparative period, offset by the benefit of comparatively stronger U.S. Dollar.

-Karowe's operating margin per carat sold: the operating margin per carat sold (see Table 3: "Results of Operations - Karowe Mine" and "Use of Non-IFRS Financial Performance Measures") decreased from \$341/carat, or 62% in Q2 2021 to \$336/carat, or 60% in Q2 2022 as higher revenues were offset by increased costs.
+Karowe's operating margin per carat sold: the operating margin per carat sold (see Table 3: "Results of Operations - Karowe Mine" and "Use of Non-IFRS Financial Performance Measures") decreased from \$403/carat, or 68% in Q3 2021 to \$150/carat, or 40% in Q3 2022 due to a combination of lower revenues and lower sales volumes.
+Revenue in Q3 2021 was positively impacted by the recovery of four pink diamonds and two Type IIa top white gem diamonds, each in excess of 250 carats.
+In addition, increased costs as a result of inflationary pressures, net of foreign exchange benefits and the release of inventory cost that was built up in the previous quarter had a negative impact on the Q3 2022 margin.

-Overall performance: Performance during the second quarter remained consistent with the strong operational results achieved over the past several years.
-Mining and processing results were on plan during Q2 2022 and the Company remains on track to meet, or exceed, market guidance.
+Overall performance: Performance during the third quarter remained consistent with the strong operational results achieved over the past several years.
+Mining and processing results were on plan during Q3 2022 and the Company remains on track to meet, or exceed, market guidance.